 In this note we report some unusual behavior exhibited by a juvenile Broad-winged Hawk in an agro-landscape of San Rafael de Vara Blanca, Province of Heredia, Costa Rica (10 ° 10' 54.1" N, 84 ° 09 ' 02.5" W, datum WGS84; ~ 1,800 m.a.s.l.).
 The area of Vara Blanca encompasses important fragments of lower montane forest, gallery forest and pastures dedicated especially to dairy farming.
 On 27 January 2019 we were birding and exploring the area by car.
-At 14:00h., we spotted a young Broad-winged Hawk on the Costa Rica from September to April, where it bare branch of a low tree.
-The raptor flew to a prefers fragmented landscapes and roadsides to nearby tree as we drove by.
-At 14:45h, we reon the ground on recently crushed cow dung.
+At 14:00h., we spotted a young Broad-winged Hawk on the bare branch of a low tree.
+The raptor flew to a nearby tree as we drove by.
+At 14:45h, we returned along the same road and spotted the hawk on the ground on recently crushed cow dung.
 We stopped the vehicle a few meters away.
 We were able to observe the hawk feeding on some type of arthropod (potentially dung beetles) that it removed from the dung with its beak.
 We hypothesized that the arthropods had also been crushed within the dung a few minutes earlier, and was seen as a feeding opportunity by the juvenile raptor (Figure 1).